CloudReactor/cloudreactor-procwrapper/README.md

-Now let's use secret location strings to inject the values into the environment (for wrapped mode) and/or the the configuration dictionary (for embedded mode). proc_wrapper supports two methods of secret injection which can be combined together:
+Now let's use secret location strings to inject the values into the environment (for wrapped mode) and/or the configuration dictionary (for embedded mode). proc_wrapper supports two methods of secret injection which can be combined together:

 * Top-level fetching